eslint/rfcs/designs/2025-core-rewrite-low-level/README.md

     addFatal(descriptor: LintProblem): LintMessage;

     /**
-     * Adds multiple fatal error messages to the report.
-Meant to be called outside of rules.
-     * @param descriptors The descriptors for the fatal error messages.
-     * @returns The created problem objects.
-     */
-    addFatals(descriptors: LintProblem[]): LintMessage[];

-    /**
      * Adds a warning message to the report.
 Meant to be called outside of rules.
      * @param descriptor The descriptor for the warning message.
      * @returns The created problem object.
      */
     addWarning(descriptor: LintProblem): LintMessage;

-    /**
-     * Adds multiple warning messages to the report.
-Meant to be called outside of rules.
-     * @param descriptors The descriptors for the warning messages.
-     * @returns The created problem objects.
-     */
-    addWarnings(descriptors: LintProblem[]): LintMessage[];
 }
 ```